simukappu/activity_notification/README.md

 #### Configuring notifiable model

 Configure your notifiable model (e.g. app/models/comment.rb).
-Add including statement and `acts_as_notifiable` definition to your notifiable model representing activity to notify.
+Add including statement and `acts_as_notifiable` configuration to your notifiable model representing activity to notify.
-You have to define notification targets for all notifications created from the notifiable model.
+You have to define notification targets for all notifications from this notifiable model by `:targets` option.
 Other configurations are options.

 ```ruby
 class Comment < ActiveRecord::Base